Bringing Food Back From Mexico

 Where can I find information about what food I can bring back from Mexico?

 There are a few good resources providing information about what food can be brought back from Mexico with you.

-- A brief article from the U.S. Customs and Border Protection website: "What food can I bring into the U.S. (fruit, cheese, meat, etc)?"
+- A brief article from the U.S. Customs and Border Protection website: "What are the general foods that can enter the United States?"

 - Visit the USDA website and search the USDA's Fruits and Vegetables Import Requirements (FAVIR) Database of approved items.